 Complete Passport Verification (PPV)

-Upon arriving at USC, all international students must complete Passport Verification with the Office of International Services (OIS) through one of multiple sessions OIS offers.
-Registration starts in July for the fall semester and in January for the spring semester.
+Upon arriving at USC, all international students must complete Passport Verification with the Office of International Services.
 This process must be completed within 15 days of arrival in the United States.
-PPV will verify your immigration status to ensure that you are eligible to start an academic program at USC for the upcoming semester.
-Graduate students must complete PPV before you can register for classes.
+Passport Verification will verify your immigration status to ensure that you are eligible to start an academic program at USC for the upcoming semester.
+Graduate students must complete PPV before they can register for classes.

 Register for the ISE (if applicable)